-The Danish Data Protection Act5 applies to the processing of personal data.
+The Danish Data Protection Act4 applies to the processing of personal data.
 The purpose of the act is to enable companies, etc. to process personal data within the EU and EEA while ensuring adherence to certain data processing principles and the preservation of the rights of the data subject.
 It is, inter alia, a requirement that personal data, whether related to employees or customers, is protected by special safeguards when said data is transferred outside the EU and EEA, for instance, from a franchisee to the franchisor.
 The act also requires the responsible entities, 'data controllers', to register and obtain prior approval from the Danish Data Protection Agency when processing certain types of personal data and also for some data transfers outside the EU and EEA.
+The new EU Data Protection Regulation's will be effective in Denmark as of 25 May 2018.
+The new regulation will increase existing obligations and constitute new obligations for data controllers, and the requirement for registration and approval from the Danish Data Protection Agency when processing certain types of personal data is likely to cease.
+However, the new Regulation will not result in any other material changes to the above-mentioned principles and requirements.